RavinSG/obsidian-cyber/TCM/Active Directory Attacks/Initial Attack Vector/Gaining Shell Access.md

 ### Metasploit

-We can use the `psexec` module available in metasploit to gain a shell as follow.
+We can use the `psexec` module available in metasploit to gain a shell as follow. ^shellAccess

 ```bash
 msf6 > use exploit/windows/smb/psexec